 Regional Development and Regional Policy

-Research and teaching of regional politics, policy and development at the University of Oulu focus on regional transformation.
+Research and teaching of regional politics, policy and development at the University of Oulu focus on regional transformation and resilience.
 The processes of regional transformation touch upon multiple societal and cultural processes that are closely related to transformations in political economy, the state, governmental rationalities and political decision-making.
-Thus, the regional transformation can be studied from a variety of angles of human geography and by utilizing diverse methods and research materials.
+Thus, the regional transformation can be studied from a variety of angles of human and political geography and spatial planning and by utilizing diverse methods and research materials.
 From the transformation perspective, regional development and policy is inescapably an interdisciplinary field, not a “property” of any institutionalized discipline.

 Research group information